safeledger logo

 This license is for those who import, export, distribute, and sell packaged or raw food products, rather than preparing meals for immediate consumption.

 • Home-Based Food License: For individuals preparing and selling food from their homes.
-This often applies to traditional foods or small-scale bakery items.
+Home-based business trade license often applies to traditional foods or small-scale bakery items.
 In Dubai, this may require foodwatch registration.

 • Cloud Kitchen License: For businesses operating kitchens solely for delivery services, without a dine-in facility.